Whistleblowing Attorneys in Beverly Hills & Los Angeles,California

 - A law enforcement agency

-Reporting any violation of a state or federal law or regulation to an appropriate authority constitutes whistleblowing.
-Common examples include reporting:
+When an employee reports any violation of a state or federal law or regulation to an appropriate authority, it can be considered whistleblowing.

 - Fraudulent billing